zavvdev/vim-setup/README.md

 3. `git clone https://github.com/prabirshrestha/vim-lsp.git`.

-This is basically how you can install any plugin by just cloning repository to that directory.
-You can name "vendor" however you want.
+This is how you can install any plugin — simply clone its repository into that directory.
+You can name "vendor" whatever you like.

 How to install LSP for Rust and JS/TS: